thepoppycat/BBCS-X-NoSQL/README.md

 If you fork this repository, please ignore the lines above as the `.gitpod.dockerfile ` and `.gitpod.yml` files have already been configured before hand.

 Optional: Storing MongoDB’s data inside /workspace ensures that it will get backed up and restored properly when you stop and restart a workspace, or share a snapshot.
-[Instructions to do so..](https://www.gitpod.io/blog/gitpodify/#running-init-scripts), but note this repository is not configure to do so (and will not be covered in the workshop)
+Note this repository is not configure to do so (and will not be covered in the workshop).
+[Click here for instructions](https://www.gitpod.io/blog/gitpodify/#running-init-scripts)

 ---